briansimiyuj/doctor-appointment-app/README.md

           b.
 Set the modal visibility state to false
           c.
 Set new date and new time states to null

+      *Reschedule History Modal Function*

+      Reschedule history modal function will open a modal to display the reschedule history of the appointment.

+        1. Create a state for reschedule history modal visibility and initialize it to false
+        2. Create a function to open the modal
+          a.
+Set the modal visibility state to true

+        3. Create a function to close the modal
+          a.
+Set the modal visibility state to false

     ### Modal Context